The Missing Cross to Purity

 So Christ is manifest in the flesh, to condemn the sin that is in the flesh;

-might become God's righteousness, and so God's new person..
+might become God's righteousness,

 But the sin being uncondemned in the flesh, they are of the serpent,